jjaxse2017/scorched-earth-3d/readme.md

 sudo usermod -a -G realtime yourUserID

-#Run the jackd in a seperate terminal
+#login and log out then run the jackd in a seperate terminal (again sounds eems to work without jackd in ubuntu)

 jackd -r -d alsa -r 44100